elswob/Badger/README.md

 The naming convention expected is that each transcript ID is preceded by an OrthoMCL ID, e.g. Mmeles|gene1234

+If this file is added after the initial data, the ortholog data will need to be loaded into the database.
+This can be done simply by running `./run_me.sh` again.

 ## Data rules

 1. All chromosme/scaffold/contig IDs must be unique, e.g. Mmeles_v1.0_scaffold_1